ayoayco/blog/_posts/2018-06-13-ubuntu-quick-dev-setup.md

-1. Open a terminal, and type the following to download the .deb installer of nodejs 8
+1. Open a terminal, and type the following to download the .deb installer of Node.js 8
 ```bash
 curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -
 ```